vogler/free-games-claimer/README.md

 ### Amazon Prime Gaming
 Run `node prime-gaming` (locally or in Docker).

-Claiming the Amazon Games works, external Epic Games also work if the account is linked.
+Claiming the Amazon Games works out-of-the-box, however, for games on external stores you need to either link your account or redeem a key.

-Keys for {Origin, GOG.com, Legacy Games} are printed to the console and need to be redeemed manually at the URL printed to the terminal ([issue](https://github.com/vogler/free-games-claimer/issues/5)).
+- Stores that require account linking: Epic Games, Battle.net.
+- Stores that require redeeming a key: Origin, GOG.com, Legacy Games.

-A screenshot of the page with the code is saved to `data/screenshots` as well.
+  Keys and URLs are printed to the console, included in notifications and saved in `data/prime-gaming.json`.
+A screenshot of the page with the key is also saved to `data/screenshots`.
+  [TODO](https://github.com/vogler/free-games-claimer/issues/5): ~~redeem keys on external stores.~~

 ### Run periodically
 #### How often?
 Epic Games usually has two free games *every week*, before Christmas every day.
 Prime Gaming has new games *every month* or more often during Prime days.
+GOG usually has one new game every couples of weeks.

-It is save to run both scripts every day.
+It is save to run the scripts every day.

 #### How to schedule?
 The container/scripts will claim currently available games and then exit.
-If you want it to run regularly, you have to schedule the runs yourself.
+If you want it to run regularly, you have to schedule the runs yourself:

-TODO: add some server-mode where the script just keeps running and claims games e.g. every day.

 - Linux/macOS: `crontab -e`
 - macOS: [launchd](https://stackoverflow.com/questions/132955/how-do-i-set-a-task-to-run-every-so-often)
 - Windows: [task scheduler](https://active-directory-wp.com/docs/Usage/How_to_add_a_cron_job_on_Windows/Scheduled_tasks_and_cron_jobs_on_Windows/index.html), [other options](https://stackoverflow.com/questions/132971/what-is-the-windows-version-of-cron)

+TODO: ~~add some server-mode where the script just keeps running and claims games e.g. every day.~~

 ### Problems?